-Additionally, you may subtract points from the existing base of 5, and allocate those points to another attribute instead.
+According to GM's preference, you may additionally subtract points from the existing base of 5, and allocate those points to another attribute (in addition to the 4 extra points you can allocate where you wish).
 During this initial character generation, and using the basic system, you may not allocate points that would raise any of your attributes higher than 9, nor subtract from any attribute so much that it falls below 2.